-When partnering with Social Housing Providers (SHP), an applicant must obtain written confirmation that its involvement has resulted in additional energy savings.
+When partnering with Social Housing Providers (SHP), a Primary Bidder must obtain written confirmation that its involvement has resulted in additional energy savings.
 This declaration must be signed before the scheme commences.
 If any changes occur to the scheme, the SHP must sign another declaration once the action is completed.
-For this purpose a change will be considered to mean a change in the type of measure installed, or a reduction in the applicant's average cost contribution of more than five percentage points.
+For this purpose a change will be considered to mean a change in the type of measure installed, or a reduction in the Primary Bidder's average cost contribution of more than five percentage points.